fmach24/Bombardinho/README.md

 Outputs include ALB DNS and ECS/ECR identifiers for CI/CD integration.

+## Cloud Deployment (Akamai LKE)

+Kubernetes manifests in k8s/ provision:

+- Deployment with readiness and liveness probes,
+- LoadBalancer Service that automatically provisions an Akamai NodeBalancer.

+NodeBalancer is configured in TCP mode (layer 4) to pass WebSocket upgrade headers transparently.
+HTTP mode (layer 7) was found to drop the Socket.IO handshake.
+Sticky sessions use the NodeBalancer session table to preserve in-memory Socket.IO state.

+Images are distributed via GitHub Container Registry (ghcr.io) since Akamai LKE does not have access to AWS ECR.

 ## CI/CD (GitHub Actions)

 Workflow on push to main:

 1. Syntax check for server code.
 2. Build Docker image.
-3. Push image to ECR with commit SHA tag.
+3. Push image to ECR (for ECS) and ghcr.io (for LKE) with commit SHA tag.
-4. Render ECS task definition with new image.
+4. Deploy to ECS: render task definition with new image, update service, wait for stability.
-5. Deploy to ECS service and wait for stability.
+5. Deploy to LKE: apply manifests, run kubectl set image, wait for rollout.

 Required repository secrets: